Social Intranets In The Workplace

 Why Millennials Don’t Want To Be Your Friend

 Millennials have grown up using social media to communicate with family and friends, expressing themselves and their opinions.
 Social, informal, personal, friends… None of these are connotations that scream out professionalism or business!
-Making the transition into being a working professional means that millennials attempt to draw a distinct line between their personal and professional lives and unfortunately, all social media falls outside of the professional realm, into the personal world.
+Making the transition into being a working professional means that millennials attempt to draw a distinct line between their personal and professional lives.
+And unfortunately, all social media falls outside of the professional realm, into the personal world.

-Recreating The Social Intranet Experience For Millennials
+Recreating The Social Intranet Experience For All

-2. Defining the purpose
+2. Defining The Purpose

-Millennials won’t inherently know why they are supposed to be using the social intranet.
-They may assume it is for the same purposes as the likes of Facebook and Twitter, and want to steer clear, or that it is for some other work-related purpose which they don’t quite understand, and as a result, don’t engage.
-Cast vision to your teams around the benefits and role of the social intranet and ensure that no one misunderstands why it exists in the first place.
+Remember the lens that staff are viewing the intranet through.
+For example, millennials won’t inherently know why they are supposed to be using social intranets.
+They may assume it is for the same purposes as the likes of Facebook and Twitter and want to steer clear.
+Or they may think it is for some other work-related purpose which they don’t quite understand, and as a result, don’t engage.
+Cast vision to your teams around the benefits and role of the social platform and ensure that no one misunderstands why it exists in the first place.

-A few staple benefits of a well-engaged social intranet are improved collaboration, knowledge-sharing, prevention of duplication, increased feeling of connection, greater innovation, and employee engagement.
+A few staple benefits of a well-engaged social intranet are improved collaboration, knowledge-sharing, prevention of duplication, increased feeling of connection, more innovation, and employee engagement.
 Decide which of these is most relevant to your organization and communicate it clearly as the purpose of your intranet.
-This creates the paths for better employee engagement.
+This creates paths for better employee engagement.

 3. Leading By Example